mohsenatigh/polygon_search/README.md

 For viewing the available options for each version, use -h switch

 ## Test Scenario
 The results are based on 1000000 times lookup of the specified point and are in Microsecond.
+To consider the effect of the java jit loop predicate, I executed the tests in two modes, In the first mode I searched a constant point and in the second mode I added some random noises to it

 ### CASE 1
 The first Scenario considers the location of the Freiburg central church.